AJBrachoRodriguez/Spaceship-Titanic/README.md

 ### **Content of the repository**  🔖

 1. main.py
-2. models.py
+2. notebook.ipynb
-3. routes.py
+3. requirements.txt
-4. controllers/prediction_controllers.py
+4. .gitignore
-5. Dockerfile
+5. README.md
-6. requirements.txt
-7. .gitignore
+6. .gitignore

 ### **How to Install and Run the Project** 🏃‍♂️